FlowFuse/node-red-dashboard/docs/contributing/index.md

 ### `/ui`

-Contains our VueJS app that forms to core of Dashboard 2.0.
-Within this, `/ui/src/widgets`, you will find the respective `.vue` files for each of the Dashboard 2.0 widgets.
+Contains our VueJS app that forms the core of Dashboard 2.0.
+Inside `/ui/src/widgets`, you will find a set of subdirectories, each containing a `.vue` file.
+It is these files that define the appearance and functionality a users sees when viewing the Dashboard.

 ### `/docs`